engsiam/Counter-App/readme.md

 ```

 Adjust these values to change the minimum and maximum limits of the counter.

+## Versioning

+### Version 2.0.0 (Latest)

+- **Dark Mode**: Added support for dark mode, which can be toggled using the button or by pressing the `d` key.
+- **Sound Effects**: Added click sound effects when incrementing or decrementing the counter, with the ability to toggle sound on/off using the button or the `m` key.
+- **Keyboard Shortcuts**: Introduced new keyboard shortcuts for dark mode (`d`), sound toggle (`m`), and counter control (`ArrowUp`, `ArrowDown`, `Shift + ArrowUp/Down`).
+- **Responsive Design**: Improved responsiveness to work seamlessly across mobile, tablet, and desktop screens.
+- **localStorage Persistence**: The app now remembers the dark mode and sound preferences between sessions using localStorage.

+### Version 1.0.0

+- Basic functionality for incrementing, decrementing, and resetting the counter.
+- Customizable step size input field.
+- Basic button interactions without sound effects or dark mode.

 ## If You Like This Project